2 CHRONICLES

 CHAPTER 28

-- The spoil and captives of Judah because God's wrath would come upon them.
+3. Oded advised Israel to give up the spoil and the captives of Judah, their brethren, because God\\'s wrath would come upon them.

-- a.
-The kings of Assyria. b.
-They did not help.
+5. a.
+Ahaz sought help from the kings of Assyria. b.
+They did not help him.

-- The gods of Damascus.
-He thought they had helped Syria defeat him earlier, and maybe they would help him also.
+6. Ahaz sought help from the gods of Damascus.
+He reasoned they had helped Syria defeat him earlier, and maybe they would help him also if he sacrificed to them.

-- He was not buried in the tombs of the kings of Israel.
+7. Ahaz did not get the honor of being buried in the tombs of the kings of Israel.

 CHAPTER 29